Build an SEO Keyword Strategy That Feeds Your Content Pipeline

 -

-AI has built an SEO keyword strategy for this client and saved it as a client note.
-Review it before the team starts creating content:
+AI has built an SEO keyword strategy and saved it as a client note.
+Review before the team starts creating content:

 - Check the keyword tiers.
-Are the Tier 1 keywords realistic targets?
-Do they match what this client actually wants to rank for?
+Are Tier 1 keywords realistic and aligned with what this client wants to rank for?
 Reprioritize if needed.

 - Add your own intel.
-If you know keywords from client conversations, competitor research, or industry knowledge, add them to the appropriate tier.
+Keywords from client conversations, competitor research, or industry knowledge.

-- Check the content gaps.
-Do the suggested topics make sense for this client’s audience?
+- Check content gaps.
+Do the suggested topics make sense for this audience?

-- Approve the strategy.
+- Approve.
 This note is the source of truth for future content.
-The SEO Blog Post playbook reads this note to pick keywords and track what’s been published.
+The SEO Blog Post playbook reads it to pick keywords.

 - Mark this task complete.